-- Premium risk: is due to fluctuations at the time, the frequency and severity of the insured events.
-Premium Risk is related to the policies that will be underwritten during that period (including renewals and new business), and to risks in progress for existing contracts.
-It also includes the risk that claims provisions could be insufficient to cover the claims or that they could be increased. - Reserves risk: is due to fluctuations at the time and the amount of the claims settlement. - Catastrophic risk: CAT risks arise from extreme or irregular events that are not adequately reflected by mandatory capitals for premium and reserves risk.
+- Premium and reserve risk: the risk of loss or of adverse change in the value of insurance liabilities, due to fluctuations in relation to the timing, frequency and severity of insured events, and in the timing and amount of claim settlements. - Lapse risk: as the expected benefits included in future premiums of existing insurance contracts are recognised in the eligible own funds of insurance and reinsurance entities, the non-life underwriting risk module should take into account the downside risk associated with insurance and reinsurance contracts.. - Catastrophic risk: CAT risks arise from extreme or irregular events that are not adequately reflected by mandatory capitals for premium and reserves risk.
 Therefore, it could be said that it is the risk of loss or adverse value changes of the liabilities derived from insurance, due to a notable uncertainty of the pricing hypotheses and constitution of provisions corresponding to extreme or exceptional events.

-Underwriting Risk is included under the SCR Standard Formula calculation and entails 41.1% (40.2% in 2018) of the total SCR before diversification and taking into account the capacity of loss absorbing.
+Underwriting Risk is included under the SCR Standard Formula calculation and entails 45.90% (41.13% in 2019) of the total SCR before diversification and taking into account the capacity of loss absorbing.
 The composition of the underwriting risk is detailed below:

-The module with the greatest impact, as in the year 2018, is the one corresponding to the catastrophic risk, which represents 58.58% of the underwriting risk SCR before diversification (59.32% in 2018).
-The most significant component of this module is the recession risk, which generates a capital load of 100% of the expected premium in the next 12 months after the mitigating effect.
+The module with the greatest impact is the one corresponding to the premium and reserve risk, which represents 49.59% of the underwriting risk SCR before diversification (40.56% in 2019).

+This is followed by catastrophic risk, which represents 48.37% (58.58% in 2019).
+The most significant component of this module is the recession risk, which generates a capital load of 100% of the expected premium in the next 12 months after the mitigating effect of reinsurance agreements.
+Exposure to lapse risk is residual at 2.07% of the underwriting SCR (0.89% in 2019).